centrifugal/centrifugo/internal/cli/configdocs/config.md

 Type: `string`.

-GrpcCredentialsValue is a custom value for GrpcCredentialsKey.
+`credentials_value` is a custom value for GrpcCredentialsKey.

 ##### `rpc.proxy.grpc.compression`